taljacob2/nand2tetris_HardwareSimulator3.0/README.md

 -  4:3 Resolution [1280 X 1024]
 -  16:9 Full-HD Resolution [1920 X 1080]
 - > Note:
-    > Tables have been widen out, and now it is easier to view in 'Binary Format'.
+    > Tables have been widened out, and now it is easier to view in 'Binary Format'.

 ##### Added Theme Menu:
 > The user is now able to change the color theme of the program:
-- New "Classic (3.0)" theme providen.
+- New "Classic (3.0)" theme provided.
-- Old "Classic" theme providen.
+- Old "Classic" theme provided.
-- New "Dark" theme providen.
+- New "Dark" theme provided.

-##### The FileChooser had been replaced with new 'JavaFX' FileChooser instead of old 'swing' JFileChooser.
+##### The FileChooser has been replaced with new 'JavaFX' FileChooser instead of old 'swing' JFileChooser.
 > The user is now able to import Chip files / Script files easier than in the old 2.5 version.